If you are a junior or senior and are interested in discovering your passion and future college and career path, this course is for you!

 This program prepares students to become the community’s future leaders as they apply the 21st Century Skills needed in today’s competitive colleges, universities, and workforce.
 Each year, hundreds of students leave Hilliard City Schools upon graduation eager and willing to take the next step in pursuing their passions.
 But what are these interests, and how do our students discover them?

 Hilliard City Schools offers a semester program to college bound juniors and seniors from Hilliard Bradley, Hilliard Darby, and Hilliard Davidson High Schools.
 This personalized program provides activities involving identifying strengths and interests, career exploration, leadership development, problem-solving, time management, and technology instruction while being sensitive to the lifelong needs and goals of students.
-Authentic hands-on learning is provided through a non-paid internship with professionals in Columbus area organizations such as hospitals, laboratories, businesses, and schools.
+Authentic hands-on learning is provided with professionals in Columbus area organizations such as hospitals, laboratories, businesses, and schools.
 Students participate in classroom activities to enhance their communication skills, develop résumés and practice interviewing.
 Other topics explored include creating their “personal brand” and using a variety of social media tools to network and promote their skills as a young professional.
 Lastly, all students create a website to share their online portfolio which is presented in a final interview with a professional in the field in which they mentored.

 Contact Mrs. Bonnie Holycross: Bonnie_Holycross@hboe.org